processing/art-plus-code/_curriculum/02-02-Lessons_Instructional-Art--Collage.md

 }
 ```

-Notice, we can also add unique things to make our text interesting:
+Notice, we can also add unique characteristics to make our text interesting:

-- fill(), stroke() and strokeWeight() will also impact the color of the text
+- fill(), stroke() and strokeWeight() will impact the color of the text
 - textFont(“font name”); == We can select from a predetermined list of available fonts.
 The default is Helvetica.
 - textSize(n); == Change the size of your text